arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ## Communication

 This section of the user manual covers the different communication protocols that are supported by the Nicla Sense ME board, including the Serial Peripheral Interface (SPI), Inter-Integrated Circuit (I2C), Universal Asynchronous Receiver-Transmitter (UART), and Bluetooth® Low Energy; communication via the onboard ESLOV connector is also explained in this section.
-The Nicla Sense ME features dedicated pins for each communication protocol, making connecting and communicating with different components, peripherals, and sensors easy.
+The Nicla Sense ME features dedicated pins for each communication protocol, simplifying the connection and communication with different components, peripherals, and sensors.

 ### SPI